nengo/nengo-1.4/simulator-ui/docs/tutorial2.rst

 .. image:: images/p2-107.png

 * This will be true for most values.
-However, if the sum is outside of the radius that was set when the neural group was formed (in this case, from -1 to 1), then the neurons may not be able to fire fast enough to represent that value (i.e. they will saturate).
+However, if the sum is outside of the radius that was set when the neural group was formed (in this case, from -1 to 1), then the neurons may not be able to fire fast enough to represent that value (i.e., they will saturate).
 Try this by computing 1+1.
 The result will only be around 1.3.
 * To accurately represent values outside of the range -1 to 1, we need to change the radius of the output ensemble.
-Return to the standard black editing mode and right-click on ensemble B.  Select "Configure" and change its radii to 2.
+Return to the Nengo Workspace and configure ensemble B.  Change its 'radii' to 2.
 Now return to the Interactive Plots.
 The network should now accurately compute that 1+1=2.

 Adjusting Transformations
 --------------------------

 * So far, we have only considered projections that do not adjust the values being represented in any way.
 However, due to the NEF derivation of the synaptic weights between neurons, we can adjust these to create arbitrary linear transformations (i.e. we can multiply any represented value by a matrix).
 * Each termination in Nengo has an associated transformation matrix.
 This can be adjusted as desired.
 In this case, we will double the weight of the original value, so instead of computing x+y, the network will compute 2x+y.
 * Right-click on the first termination in the ensemble that has two projections coming into it.
-Select Configure.
+Select Inspector.
 Double-click on transform.
-* Double-click on the 1.0 and change it to 2.0
+* Double-click on the 1.0 and change it to 2.0.

 .. image:: images/p2-22.png

-* Click on OK and then Done
+* Click 'Save Changes'.
 * Now run the simulation.
 The final result should be 2(0.5)-0.7=0.3